hmalave17/BlankfactorAutomationProject/README.md

 pip install -r requirements.txt

 ### 7. Navigate to project root
-cd BlankfactorAutomation/BlankfactorAutomationPy (make sure you are located in the root of the BlankfactorAutomationPy folder)
+cd BlankfactorAutomationPy (make sure you are located in the root of the BlankfactorAutomationPy folder)

 ### 8. Run the tests
 -Git Bash:behave (run browser chromium by default)